evgenynacu/leveraged-defi-strategy-contracts/docs/requirements/functional-requirements.md

 ### FR-001.1: Deposit Flow
 - Users must be able to deposit in base tokens (USDC, USDT)
 - System must support batch deposits through epoch system
-- Deposits must be processed atomically - either all succeed or all revert
-- Users must receive slippage protection through `minSharesOut`
+- Users must be protected from receiving fewer shares than expected due to unfavorable execution
 - Users must be able to cancel pending deposits before epoch processing

 ### FR-001.2: Withdrawal Flow
 - Users must be able to request withdrawals by share amount
 - System must support batch withdrawals through epoch system
 - Withdrawals must be proportional - each user receives exact fraction of all assets
-- Users must receive slippage protection through `minAssetsOut`
+- Users must be protected from receiving fewer assets than expected due to unfavorable execution
 - System must support partial fills when liquidity is insufficient
 - Users must be able to cancel pending withdrawals before epoch processing